yashwantGowla/awesome-android/README.md

 - [DNG Processor](https://github.com/amirzaidi/DNGProcessor) - Bring out the best in your phone's camera.
 It waits for new RAW images captured using a supported camera app, and then processes them in the background.
 Works well with Open Camera and usually gives better results than Google Camera ports.
 - [Phimp.me](https://github.com/fossasia/phimpme-android) - Photo Imaging and Picture Editor.
 - [Simple Gallery](https://f-droid.org/en/packages/com.simplemobiletools.gallery.pro/) - A premium app for managing and editing your photos, videos, GIFs without ads.
-- [Photok](https://github.com/leonlatsch/Photok) - Encrypted Photo Safe for Andorid.
+- [Photok](https://github.com/leonlatsch/Photok) - Encrypted Photo Safe for Android.

 ## Productivity

 - [Bodhi Timer](https://github.com/yuttadhammo/BodhiTimer) - It is an elegant, minimalist countdown timer.
+- [Easy Diary](https://github.com/hanjoongcho/aaf-easydiary) - A diary application optimized for user experience.
 - [Fokus](https://github.com/asayah-san/fokus-android) - Reminder app for tasks and events tailored specifically for students.
 - [Goodtime](https://github.com/adrcotfas/Goodtime) - A minimalist but powerful productivity timer designed to keep you focused and free of distractions.
 - [Loop Habit Tracker](https://f-droid.org/en/packages/org.isoron.uhabits/) - Track your habits and long-term goals.